Language selection

 The APEC region encompasses economies critical to Canada's future economic prosperity and security interests.
 It remains the only trans-Pacific regional organization that hosts a leaders-level meeting at which Canada is present.

-APEC brings together leaders, ministers, senior officials and business representatives, who meet regularly to drive the APEC agenda forward and implement policies and projects across a wide range of issues, from trade and investment facilitation to economic cooperation.
+APEC brings together leaders, ministers, senior officials, and business representatives, who meet regularly to drive forward the APEC agenda and implement policies and projects across a wide range of issues, from trade and investment facilitation to economic cooperation.

 APEC allows Canada to further engage in bilateral and multilateral discussions and negotiations in one of the world's largest economic zones, where many of our key trade partners are also members.